-- An overall Academic IELTS score of 6, with no less than 5.5 in each band, and the test results are valid for the past 2 years, or - Other English language tests, such as PTE and TOEFL, are accepted if the scores are equivalent to an IELTS 6.0.
+- Must be 18 years of age or older at the time of course commencement - English requirement: - An overall Academic IELTS score of 6, with no less than 5.5 in each band, and the test results are valid for the past 2 years, or - Other English language tests, such as PTE and TOEFL, are accepted if the scores are equivalent to an IELTS 6.0.
 Students must provide their results for verification by the Training Masters, or - Completion of an approved Australian English Language course with equivalent level.

-- Successful completion of Year 12 or equivalent or - Successful completion of an AQF Certificate IV qualification or higher from an Australian institution where the course duration was no less than 12 months. - Some prospective students may be asked to undertake an LLN assessment or enrolment interview prior to acceptance. - o For Packaged courses, the student cannot progress to the higher qualification unless the student has (successfully) completed the lower qualification.
+- o Successful completion of Year 12 or equivalent or - Successful completion of an AQF Certificate IV qualification or higher from an Australian institution where the course duration was no less than 12 months. - Some prospective students may be asked to undertake an LLN assessment or enrolment interview prior to acceptance. - For Packaged courses, the student cannot progress to the higher qualification unless the student has (successfully) completed the lower qualification.